Russo-Swedish War (1495–1497): War

 In late 1495, Ivan sent Princes Daniil Shchenya and Vasily Shuisky to lay siege to Viborg Castle (now in Vyborg, Russia), whose commander Knut Jönsson Posse happened to be married to one of Sten Sture's cousins.
 After a siege of three months, the Muscovites attempted to storm the castle in late November, but a massive explosion killed a large number of the attackers and stopped the assault in its tracks, and the siege was lifted soon afterward.
 The explosion went down in Swedish and Finnish folklore as 'the Viborg Bang'.

 The Muscovites subsequently switched tactics, and rather than trying to seize Swedish castles they instead attempted to force them into submission by ravaging Finland.
 Over the winter of 1495-6 Muscovite forces under Vasily Kosoy and Andrey Chelyadnin devastated the country around Tavastehus (Hämeenlinna), while other Muscovite raiding parties managed to get all the way to the gates of Åbo (Turku), which was a major humiliation for Sten.

 Ivangorod Fortress as it appears today.

 The Swedish regent responded by declaring the conflict to be a holy war, as the Muscovites, being Orthodox Christians, were considered heretics by the Catholic Swedes.
 In summer 1496 he succeeded in getting Pope Alexander VI to issue a papal bull officially recognising the war as a crusade against heretics, which was a propaganda boost for Sten and enabled him to impose extra taxes to fund the war effort.
 These taxes were however very unpopular in Sweden, especially for the Swedish Church, which was already suspicious of Sten for his efforts to encroach upon its traditional freedoms and blamed him for the outbreak of the war with Moscow.

 In August a Swedish force under the command of Svante Nilsson sailed across the Gulf of Finland to attack Ivangorod, a castle which Ivan III had built to protect Ingria against the Livonian Order in what is now Estonia and Latvia.
 The castle was successfully captured and razed, whereupon Svante returned to Åbo to await reinforcements from Sweden.

 Sten Sture himself arrived in Finland in early autumn 1496 with a fresh army, planning to overwinter at Åbo and then mount a campaign into Ingria in 1497.
 However, upon arrival he fell out with Svante Nilsson, who promptly sailed to Sweden and aligned himself with the unionist opposition against Sten.
 Given Svante's status as the general who had captured Ivangorod, this defection was a major blow to Sten, and in November he was forced to return to Sweden himself to address the gathering unrest against him.
-He also offered to make peace with Moscow, and a six-year truce was agreed in March 1497, bringing the war to an end.
+He also offered to make peace with Moscow, and a six-year truce was agreed upon on 3 March 1497, bringing the war to an end.